lukeswitz/Subterfuge/SubdomainTool/Readme.md

 # SubTerra
 Powerful Subdomain Enumeration:

-- Discover hidden subdomains using multiple advanced tools and compile them into a single file.
-- Each is checked to be alive using httpx.
+- Each valid subdomain is checked for life using httpx.
 - A final list is stored in a folder for use with Subterfuge.

 ## Prerequisites